First Trimester Surgical Abortion

 Fax (312) 707-9223

+If we are unable to reach you by telephone we will text you and ask that you call us when it is convenient for you.
 Unfortunately, due to an extremely high volume of online appointment requests we are unable to schedule and confirm visits via email only right now.
-We must call and speak with you directly.
+We must speak with you directly.
 We still encourage you complete the online appointment request so that we can enter your information into our scheduling system.
-Demand for our services has increased significantly since the Supreme Court decision was announce on June 24th and nearly every state around us began limiting abortion access.
-We thank you for your patience and understanding.
+This will make the scheduling process faster for you.

 What date did your period start?